VolumeZero/ptero-bot/README.md

 - ▶️ Run the Bot
   - ```npm start```

-- 🔗 Link Api Key
+- 🔗 Link Client Api Key
   - Use the ```/pt key``` command to link your personal Pterodactyl API key to your Discord user account if you want to manage your own servers.

 - ⚙️ Manage Your Servers